How to Split Time Between Schengen and Non-Schengen Countries

 Does leaving Schengen for a day reset my 90 days?

 No. The rolling 180-day window keeps counting.
-A quick day trip to a non-Schengen country uses 2 extra Schengen days (exit + re-entry) and doesn’t meaningfully help your count.
-You need extended time outside Schengen for your earliest days to age off.
+A quick day trip to a non-Schengen country doesn’t meaningfully help your count.
+You need extended time outside Schengen for your earliest days to age off the lookback window.

 What about flights that connect through a Schengen country?

 If you clear passport control (leave the transit zone), that day counts.
-If you stay in the international transit zone and don’t pass through immigration, it generally doesn’t count.
-But practices vary by airport — some connections require clearing immigration even for transit.
+If you stay in the international transit zone without passing through immigration, it generally doesn’t count.

 Is this strategy risky?

 Not if you track your days accurately.
-The Entry/Exit System (EES) now records your Schengen entries and exits digitally, so there’s no ambiguity.
+The Entry/Exit System (EES) now records your Schengen entries and exits digitally.
 Use our calculator and keep records of all your travel dates.

 What happens if I miscalculate and overstay?